bosionsquirrel/IAN/README.md

 # abxyzn
-Official Pytorch implementation of the paper "abxyzn" accepted by IEEE TGRS.
+This is official Pytorch implementation of the paper "abxyzn" accepted by IEEE TGRS.